basiqio-oss/Basiq-docs/docs/Getting Started/onboarding-cdr.md

 **We're asking:**

 * Are you ACCC-accredited, or on the path to accreditation?
+  * _(Note: ACCC accreditation applies to PRM & TAviaPRM models, which typically require around 2 weeks for CDR setup.
+BCC & TA models do not involve the ACCC, so setup is usually around 3 days.)_
 * What does your compliance infrastructure look like?
 * What's your timeline actually looking like?
 * What are we charging you, and does that fit your budget?